Marketing strategy

 Within this mix, promotion encompasses various channels, including paid, earned, and owned media, each playing a distinct role in reaching and engaging with the market segment.

-Paid Media: Paid media is a vital component of marketing where businesses invest in advertising or promotional content.
+Paid media is a vital component of marketing where businesses invest in advertising or promotional content.
 Think of it as a way to spread the word about your products, services, or messages to a broader, defined audience.
 Your target market can be clearly defined in many paid media platforms – including targeting existing contacts in your database, others that may closely match your contacts, or even starting from scratch and targeting by desired qualities or actions taken.
 It comes in various forms, online and offline, such as pay-per-click (PPC) ads and social media advertising.
 Meta and LinkedIn are the most common social media platforms for paid advertising.

-Earned Media: Earned media is the reverberation of applause that finds its way to a brand, business, or person.
+Earned media is the reverberation of applause that finds its way to a brand, business, or person.
 It’s the spotlight you didn’t rent but rather earned through the whispered recommendations, contagious shares, and subtle nods from a captivated audience.
 While paid media requires a ticket, earned media slips in through the back door, carried by the winds of authentic passion and genuine curiosity.
 A large part of earned media can be seen through social media marketing, where your followers engage in your organic content.
 Examples of earned media include influencer mentions, social media shares, word-of-mouth, and media coverage (press releases, video statements, etc.) through outreach opportunities.

-Owned Media: Owned media in marketing is like having your own playground on the internet.
+Owned media in marketing is like having your own playground on the internet.
 You have full control over the websites, social media accounts, and other marketing channels.
 You share things, talk to people, and make connections in these environments.
 You’re the boss here, unlike when you borrow attention from other places in paid or earned media.
 You get to decide what happens, how it looks, and how you talk to your friends or customers.
 It’s your space to play, create, and show who you are.
 Owned media plays an important role in SEO and brand awareness.
 Examples of owned media include your website, email lists, blogs, and whitepapers.

 A successful marketing strategy can contain elements from each of the media types aligned with your chosen marketing tools, marketing budget and marketing objectives.

-Types of Marketing Strategies
+Types of marketing strategies

-Digital Marketing (also referred to as online marketing):
+(Also referred to as online marketing)

 Content Creation: Creating and distributing valuable, high-quality, relevant content through different marketing activities to attract and engage a target audience, such as new customers.